presscustomizr/customizr/readme.txt

 * Fix : hover style on comment date links.
 Fixes #1114
 * Fix : if comments are displayed by the user ( option is checked ) always show comment history, even if comment are closed.
 Fixes #1253
 * Fix : removed no results and 404 quotations, probably wrongly attributed to authors.
 Fixes #1142
-* Fix: make sure the 404 content is always displayed when is_404() even if have_posts() is true.
+* Fix : make sure the 404 content is always displayed when is_404() even if have_posts() is true.
 Fixes #1260
 * Imp : better the way to store when the user started using the theme
-* Imp : performance improvement byt implementing lazyloading for the main slider.
+* Imp : performance improvement by implementing lazyloading for the main slider.
 Images are loaded when the become visible.
 New specific option in advanced > performance
 * Imp : always close the mobile menu expanded when resizing
 * Imp : increased the .comment_link font-size in related posts
 * Imp : an anchor 'linear' scroll effect can be set by adding the attribute data-anchor-link="true" to a link